techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=238
 (164)
 Which of the following should always be caught?
 (Choose one.)

-a.
-Runtime exceptions
+A. Runtime exceptions

-b.
-Checked exceptions
+B. Checked exceptions

-c.
-Assertion errors
+C. Assertion errors

-d.
-Errors other than assertion errors
+D. Errors other than assertion errors

-Answer: B
+ANSWER: B
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: